 Empowering refugees in urban settings in Jordan.

-The three overarching objectives of CBSR II are:
+The four overarching objectives of CBSR IV were to:

-- Supporting and expanding community mobilization and self-management among refugees and Jordanians in urban host communities;
+- Support and expand community mobilization and self-management among refugees and Jordanians in urban host communities; and